dfreiberger/mk_experiments/bbb_1axis/README.md

     ./configure
     make all modules

-Switch to root
+Switch to root and install the modules

     sudo su
     make modules_install install
     depmod

-... and linking the init script and copying the sysconfig file from $PREFIX/etc to the appropriate locations and customizing the sysconfig file.
+Link the init script and copy the sysconfig file from $PREFIX/etc to the appropriate locations and customizing the sysconfig file.
+Note that $PREFIX is where you installed etherlab, normally this is `/opt/etherlab`.

     ln -s ${PREFIX}/etc/init.d/ethercat /etc/init.d/ethercat